30 Days to a Better Man Day 28: Write a Love Letter

 If you’re particularly in touch with your feelings and a great writer, then love letters may come easily to you.
 In that case, just sit down with pen and paper and let it rip.
 If you’re someone who has problems formulating a romantic love letter, we offer the following tips to guide the process.

 1. Start off by stating the purpose of your letter.
 You want your love to know right away that this is a love letter and not a note to give her the brush off or to voice some kind of displeasure with the relationship.
 Begin with something like, “I was thinking today about how very much I love you, and how I really don’t tell you that enough.
-So I wanted to sit down and let you know how totally in love with you I really am.”
+So I wanted to sit down and let you know how truly in love with you I really am.”

 2. Recall a romantic memory.
 What’s special about couplehood is that the two of you have a shared history, a history that is unique to you and your love.
 Thus the best way to start a love letter is to refer to a shared memory; this conjures up feelings of your history together and scores you points for remembering details of your past.
 For example, begin by saying, “I still remember clearly the moment when you walked into Rob’s party, wearing that stunning red dress.
-You were smiling ear to ear and absolutely lit up the room.
+You were smiling ear-to-ear and absolutely lit up the room.
 I knew immediately that I had to meet you.
 I went to the bathroom to try to summon up my courage and think of what to say.
 But it was no use; I was totally tongue tied when I approached you.
 I was smitten from the very start.”

 3. Now transition to a section about the things you love about her.
 Move from your memory to the present with a line like, “And here we are more than a decade later, and you still leave me weak in the knees.”